bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 # HR Summary <br>
 ![Dashboard Screenshot](https://github.com/bayyangjie/Tableau-Projects/blob/main/HR%20Dashboard/HR%20Summary.png) <br>

+The HR Summary dashboard is divided into three main categories namely Overview, Demographics and Income.
+More details about each section are explained below.

 ## Overview
 The overview section focuses on providing a snapshot of the overall HR metrics.
 - A total of 8950 employees were hired by the company and the number of terminated employees is at 966 while the active employees stands at 7984.